Office of Global Initiatives

 KLM 1442, Aberdeen-Amsterdam, 9:20 am – 11:50 am, Delta 75, Amsterdam – Atlanta, 1:00 pm – 4:36 pm.

-Please note that you will be paying directly for your airfare ($1,482 plus $54 required trip insurance; these figures are included in the total of $3,400) on a web portal and final payment will be due by May 24, 2017.
-Keep checking back on this site after you register for the summer session.
+Please note that you will be paying directly for your airfare ($1,482 plus $54 required trip insurance; these figures are included in the total of $3,400) on a web portal and final payment will be due by May 21, 2017.
+Purchase airfare through the Student Universe payment portal.
+Be sure to add "Standard Insurance" to your ticket.

 Check back at this site and details will be posted as they become available.